 Additional information on the new virus variants, including the most recently described Delta variant (also called B.1.617.2) is available from CDC here and in a more technical version here.
 Information on protection by vaccines from the Delta variant is also available from Moderna here and from Janssen (Johnson & Johnson) here.
 VDH information on virus variants can be found here.

-But regardless of the amount of protection that any of these vaccines can provide against the new viral variants, even fully vaccinated people might consider continuing with their own personal prevention steps when outside their own personal spaces: wearing masks, staying at least six feet apart, avoiding crowds and poorly ventilated spaces, and frequently washing your hands.
+But regardless of the amount of protection that any of these vaccines can provide against the Delta or other new viral variants, even fully vaccinated people might consider continuing with their own personal prevention steps when outside their own personal spaces: wearing masks, staying at least six feet apart, avoiding crowds and poorly ventilated spaces, and frequently washing your hands.

 I'm not fully vaccinated.
 When should I wear a mask?